commercialhaskell/stack/doc/yaml_configuration.md

 ```

 Since these are system-dependent absolute paths, it is recommended that you
-specify these in your `config.yaml` within the stack root (usually, `~/.stack`).
+specify these in your `config.yaml` within the stack root (usually, `~/.stack`
-If you control the build environment in your project's ``stack.yaml``, perhaps
+or, on Windows, `%LOCALAPPDATA%\Programs\stack`).
+If you control the build
-through docker or other means, then it may well make sense to include these
+environment in your project's ``stack.yaml``, perhaps through docker or other
-there as well.
+means, then it may well make sense to include these there as well.

 ### with-gcc